rawitat/gtypist_lessons/programming_quotes.typ

 I:Kent Beck
 S:Optimism is an occupational hazard of programming; feedback is the treatment.

+I:Oktal
+S:I think Microsoft named .Net so it wouldn't show up in a Unix directory listing.

+I:Jessica Gaston
+S:One man's crappy software is another man's full-time job.

+I:Anonymous
+S:It's not a bug -- it's an undocumented feature.

+I:Doug Linder
+S:A good programmer is someone who always looks both ways before crossing :one-way street.

+I:Anonymous
+S:Why do programmers prefer dark mode?
+ :Cause light attracts bugs.

+I:Jerry Ogdin
+S:A debugged program is one for which you have not yet found the conditions :that make it fail.

+I:Anonymous
+S:Debugging is being a detective in a crime story where you are also the murderer.

+I:Anonymous
+S:99 little bugs in the code.
+ :99 little bugs in the code.
+ :Take one down, patch it around.
+ :127 little bugs in the code...

+I:Bill Pfeifer
+S:If it works, leave it alone -- there's no need to understand it.
+ :It it fails, try to fix it -- there's no time to understand it.

+I:Christopher Thompson
+S:Sometimes it pays to stay in bed on Monday, rather than spending the rest :of the week debugging Monday's code.

+I:Anonymous
+S:My software never has bugs.
+It just develops random features.

+I:Anonymous
+S:The only difference between a bug and a feature is the documentation.

+I:Anonymous
+S:Assumption is the mother of all fuckups.

 # for the last lesson, no question asked, just goto menu
 G:MENU